TASagent/TASagentTwitchBotDemos/README.md

-# TASagent Twitch Bot Demos
+# TASagent Stream Bot Demos

-Demonstrations of my extensible, modular C# [twitch bot development framework](https://github.com/TASagent/TASagentTwitchBotCore).
+Demonstrations of my extensible, modular C# [stream bot development framework](https://github.com/TASagent/TASagentTwitchBotCore).

 ## How do I use this?